projection-engine/projection-engine/COMMIT_NOTES.md

+- Fixing multiple bugs
-- Starting integration with shared-resources repository
+- Ammo JS with engine
+- New loading screen